mitmedialab/hangout-farmer/README.md

          npm install

+3. Make sure [Java](http://www.java.com/en/download) is installed.

-3. Copy `conf.js.example` to `conf.js`, and edit the file to include your configuration.
+4. Copy `conf.js.example` to `conf.js`, and edit the file to include your configuration.
 Required parameters are:

      * `googleEmail`: Email address for a valid google account to use to create the links.